Cisco Secure Workload

 Pillar2: Discovery

 To gain visibility, we have to perform Discovery.
-The discovery process involves pulling in, logging data out of other security products, and then analyzing the information.
+The discovery process involves pulling in and logging data out of other security products and then analyzing the information.
 All of the capabilities to discover apps work out of the box.
 You only need to set the user traffic to the Umbrella system.
 The first is DNS, which we can also discover with the Secure Web Gateway (SWG) proxy and a cloud-delivered firewall.

-These SASE engines offer you a unique view of sanctioned and unsanctioned applications.
+These SASE engines offer a unique view of sanctioned and unsanctioned applications.
 So, if you send traffic through one of these Cisco Umbrella engines, it can collect this data automatically.
-Also, Cisco Umbrella has a Layer 7 application Firewall that can provide information such as application protocols that will give you information on the top-used protocols per application.
+Also, Cisco Umbrella has a Layer 7 application Firewall that can provide information such as application protocols, giving you information on the top-used protocols per application.

 Pillar 3: Data Security and Control